 Stagger Entering and Leaving Times

-Since most of the elevator traffic occurs in the morning and in the evening, offer employees the ability to change their schedule.
+Since most of the elevator traffic occurs in the morning and in the evening, offers employees the ability to change their schedule.
 Allow staff to enter earlier or later and try to keep them at least 15 minutes apart to avoid overcrowding.